crawl/sequell/docs/commandline.md

 Functions may be recursive, but recursion depth is limited. !fn -ls lists user-defined functions and !fn -rm deletes a function.

+## Relaying commands to Sequell

+If you run a bot that relays commands to Sequell, you can use the !RELAY meta-command to tell Sequell who requested the command. !RELAY can also request a unique prefix that Sequell must use for the command output to unambiguously identify which query produced Sequell's command output.

+Use !RELAY as:

+    !RELAY -nick NICK -prefix uniquePrefix: [command or learndb query]

+As an example:

+    !RELAY -nick Atomjack -prefix atom: !lg . win 1
+    => atom:1/7.
+Atomjack the Convoker (L18 DESu of Vehumet), escaped with the Orb on 2007-03-16 21:31:14, with 507506 points after 21070 turns and 6:17:09.

+Note that !RELAY is a meta-command and cannot be used to define custom commands, in LearnDB do {} forms, and other places that expect real commands.